ipfs/community/CONTRIBUTING_JS.md

 #### Testing

 Since our modules are meant to be isomorphic as far as possible, we strongly recommend having tests that run in all supported platforms, always.
 For most cases, we use:

 * [mocha](http://mochajs.org) to run write the tests
 * [playwright-test](https://www.npmjs.com/package/playwright-test) to automate the test execution in browsers
 * [electron-mocha](https://www.npmjs.com/package/electron-mocha) to run them in Electron.

 This solution has been extremely convenient.

 #### Releasing

+Top-level modules such as [Helia](https://github.com/ipfs/helia) and [libp2p](https://github.com/libp2p/js-libp2p) use [release-please](https://github.com/googleapis/release-please) to aggregate changes and release them in a controllable way.

-Releases should be automated and occur at the end of a successful CI run on the default branch of the project.
+Other smaller modules use [semantic-release](https://www.npmjs.com/package/semantic-release) and [semantic-release-monorepo](https://www.npmjs.com/package/semantic-release-monorepo) to perform releases in an automated fashion at the end of every successful CI run on the default branch of the project.

 See [Continuous Integration](#continuous-integration) below for the necessary configuration to accomplish this.